Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Minimal surfaces in from non-simply-connected surfaces

 \section{Minimal surfaces in $\Nil$ from non-simply-connected surfaces}

 In this section we will discuss how one can construct minimal surfaces in $\Nil$ which are defined on a \emph{non-simply-connected} Riemann surface $\Rim$.
 The description will use potentials as discussed in \cite{DIKAsian}.
 We will discuss the corresponding closing conditions of the monodromy representation of the fundamental group $\pi_1(\Rim)$.

-Since there does not exist any compact minimal surface without boundary in $\Nil$, we will discuss below exclusively non-compact Riemann surfaces.
 There are naturally two parts in this discussion.